-- Most organizations prepare a formal report on top risks to the board at least annually, with the percentage highest in 2020.
+- Most organizations prepare a formal report on top risks to the board at least annually, with the percentage highest for public companies in 2022.

 - The majority of boards set aside a specific meeting to discuss the aggregate report of top risk exposures facing the organization, particularly for public companies.